immobiliare/sfs/docs/INSTALL.md

 If the file does not exist, rsync will refuse to transfer any file.

-Start rsyncd on each node
+Start rsyncd on each node (only for plain rsync transfer!)
 -------------------

 We can start rsyncd on each node, and we're all done: